CS-DS-125/125book/source/ValuesAndVariables/Operators.rst

 When more than one operator appears in an expression, the order of evaluation depends on the *rules of precedence*.
-For mathematical operators, Python follows mathematical convention.
+For mathematical operators, Python follows mathematical convention:

+Parentheses, Exponentiation, Multiplication and Division, Addition and Subtraction.

 .. tip::